 - Our vacation policy is “take vacation.”
 We don’t have any rules or forms around how many weeks per year.
 Frankly, we intermix work and personal time quite a bit, doing email at odd hours, taking off weekday afternoons for kids’ games, etc. Our leaders make sure they set good examples by taking vacations, often coming back with fresh ideas, and encourage the rest of the team to do the same.

 - Our parental leave policy is: “take care of your baby and yourself.”
-New parents are encouraged to take the time they feel is right and to ease back in as they want.
+New parents generally take 4-8 months.

 - Each employee chooses each year how much of their compensation they want in salary versus stock options.
 You can choose all cash, all options, or whatever combination suits you4.
 You choose how much risk and upside you want.
 These 10-year stock options are fully-vested and you keep them even if you leave Netflix.